24/7 Mental Health Crisis Support

 About Adult & Child Health

-Adult & Child Health, a Joint Commission accredited community mental health center and Federally Qualified Healthcare Center Look Alike (FQHC) in Central Indiana, strives for equitable, caring communities where all people can live healthy, purposeful lives.
+Adult & Child Health, a Joint Commission accredited community mental health center and Federally Qualified Healthcare Center Look Alike (FQHC) in Central Indiana, strives for caring communities where all people can live healthy, purposeful lives.
 Services include behavioral health, primary care, social services, and addictions treatment, all of which are designed to provide quick, affordable, and efficient access to high quality care.
 Adult & Child is an affiliate and member organization of Brightli, a network of health providers across the Midwest.
 Please visit adultandchild.org for more information.

 About ICAADA